 Buy to Let Mortgages with CCJ

 Finding a buy to let mortgage can be difficult at the best of times, and the process is made no easier if you have adverse credit or a CCJ registered against you.
-However, as the buy to let property market continues to develop, more and more lenders are beginning to consider approving investors with CCJs; which means obtaining a buy to let mortgage with a CCJ is not as difficult as it’s once been!
+However, as the buy to let property market continues to develop, more and more lenders are beginning to consider approving investors with CCJs; this means obtaining a buy to let mortgage with a CCJ is not as difficult as it’s once been!

-As buy to let mortgages are not handed out by all lenders to investors with CCJ, the best chances you have at securing your ideal buy to let mortgage is to know where to look and to gain expert advice.
+As buy to let mortgages are not handed out by all lenders to investors with CCJs, the best chances you have at securing your ideal buy to let mortgage is to know where to look and to gain expert advice.

 Can I get a buy to let mortgage despite having a CCJ?

-When looking for a buy to let mortgage, you’re likely to experience different requirements and criteria that affect your eligibility wherever you go, which is why as previously mentioned, it is important to know where to look.
+When looking for a buy to let mortgage, you’re likely to experience different requirements and criteria that affect your eligibility wherever you go, which is why it is important to know where to look.
 Here are some of the typical factors that lenders might look at when reviewing your application.